Chris Davies Web Design Limited

 7.3.
 Where the Customer transfers any domain name into the Supplier’s name, any further transfer of the domain name cannot take place until a period of at least 60 days has passed from the date of the transfer.

 8. Back-Up Policy

 Where the Supplier has agreed to maintain the Customer’s website, the Supplier will back-up the Customer’s website server files and database every 14 days to an external hard-drive located at the Supplier’s place of business (Back-Up Data).
-The Back-Up Data will be encrypted using the Rivest-Shamir-Adleman algorithm from server to destination folder and will be kept for a period of 6 months from the date the Back-Up Data is created.
+The Back-Up Data will be kept for a period of 6 months from the date the Back-Up Data is created.

 9. Update Policy